jay3112000/Internship-App/README.md

-I build the UI/UX and the State Management functions and handled the API calls The system uses the users current location and automatically links to the nearest market available in the radius The backend is hosted on the private site of the company GIVE A STAR IF U FIND THIS USEFUL
+I build the UI/UX and the State Management functions and handled the API calls The system uses the users current location and automatically links to the nearest market available in the radius The backend is hosted on the private site of the company

 FEATURES-
 1) User authentication using email/password and mobile number
 2) An easy to understand user friendly UI